To our potential Kindergarten Partner:

 Introduction to robotic engineering.

-Even kids with no English skills easily succeed!
+Even kids with no English skills can easily succeed!

 Capacity: